 17. Despite the increasing prices, Venezuela is insanely cheap for foreigners.
 A night in a 4-star hotel for two people might be less than 15 euros, the night in a cozy little guesthouse is less than one dollar.
 A huge delicious meal can be purchased at the same price.

 18. Caracas is the city with the highest murder rate in the world outside of war zones.

 19. Every town and city in Venezuela MUST have the main square called Plaza Bolivar.

 20. Almost everyone uses bank transactions to pay for things.
 Every little banana stand has a remote terminal to pay with a debit card.

-22. Venezuelan soap óperas has been widespread in the Spanish speaking countries however nearly all productions has been stopped.
+22. Venezuelan soap óperas has been widespread in Spanish speaking countries however nearly all productions have been stopped.

 23. Venezuela has huge amounts of gold, silver and diamond reserves in the south which are controlled by the government.
 It is the land without law controlled by nobody.
-Government is known to keep the chaos in the area in order to get its share.
+The government is known to keep the chaos in the area in order to get its share.